 Best for General road cycling

 The Specialized Allez is a classic road race bike that offers nimble handling combined with a great ride quality.
-The E5 Premium aluminium alloy frame is built from hydroformed tubes which increase strength and reducing weight, while the smooth welds give the frame a slick look.
-While the external cable routing looks a little dated the ride quality and handling characteristics are thoroughly modern and help the Allez to perform far better its price point would suggest.
+The E5 Premium aluminium alloy frame is built from hydroformed tubes which increase strength and reducing weight, while the smooth welds and internal cable routing give the frame a slick look.
+For 2018 the Allez gets a slightly taller head tube for a more comfortable endurance style riding position.
+You also get a full carbon monocoque fork which reduces the bike weight by over 500grams compared to last years model.

 The finest ride and handling balance for the money – Bike Radar.